 Tove: I loved discovering the view of Seattle from Dr. Jose Rizal Park.
 I actually found out about the park through a picture on Twitter.
 Being the curious types, Tim and I checked it out pretty quickly and were glad we did.
 We’ve visited Rizal Park several times in 2013 and love the view of downtown Seattle, Safeco Field, CenturyLink Field, Columbia Tower, The Great Wheel, Elliott Bay, the Port of Seattle and more.

 Tim: There was no bigger surprise to me this year than Kubota Garden in Rainier Beach.
 I honestly had no idea a place like this even existed in Seattle.
-The large Japanese garden is not far from the hustle and bustle of the city, but it makes you feel like you’re in the middle of nowhere.
+The Japanese garden is close to the hustle of the city, but it makes you feel like you’re far away.
 With flowers, ponds, waterfalls, and plenty of walking paths, Kubota Garden is a great place to spend an afternoon.

 Best Moment We Didn’t Write About